UWFosterIT/node-uwsws/README.md

 ### Examples

 Import the module, set it's configuration and make requests.
+You can optionally enforce all http requests to use a local filesytem cache with ``useCache: true`` as shown below.
+This can assist wtih speedy development when consuming this module.

 ```JavaScript
 const uwsws = import('uwsws');